Qurayyat, Saudi Arabia

-Qurayat (also Al Qurayat or Gurayat, القريات) is a city located in Al Jawf Province, in northern Saudi Arabia.
-It is 30 km from border of Jordan.
-Qurayat had a population of 147,550 at the 2010 Census.
+Qurayyat (also Al Qurayat or Gurayat, القريات) is a city located in Al Jawf Province, in northern Saudi Arabia, inside the King Salman Royal Natural Reserve.
+It is 30 km from the Jordan–Saudi Arabia border.
+Qurayyat had a population of 167,080 at the 2022 Census.
 It is a small city with a very big market.
 Qurayyat is known for its olives and salt.

 Al-Hadithah border crossing

 Al-Hadithah border crossing is the largest and most important border crossing in Saudi Arabia.
-It is located 30 km west of the city of Qurayyat, and is the one of the largest land crossings in the Middle East, linking to Jordan and indirectly to Syria, Lebanon and Turkey, both for people coming for Hajj and Umrah as well as for cargo export and import.
+It is located 30 km west of the city of Qurayyat, and is one of the largest land crossings in the Middle East, linking to Jordan and indirectly to Syria, Lebanon and Turkey, both for people coming for Hajj and Umrah as well as for cargo export and import.

 Climate

 In Qurayyat, there is a desert climate.
 Most rain falls in the winter.
 The Köppen-Geiger climate classification is BWh.
 The average annual temperature in Qurayyat is 20.2 °C. About 42 mm of precipitation falls annually.